slavipande/Workshop-TechWritingPortfolio/exercise-cheat-sheet.md

 ## Bonus exercise ideas

-- Move social icons to the `hero` section and remove the `contact` section altogether:
+- Move social icons to the `hero` section and remove the `contact` section altogether.

     > Move the social icons from the **Contact** section to the **hero** section, under the title and description of the site, replacing buttons that are there by default - need to copy the `html` code for the social icons from the `contact.html` file to the `showcase.html` file, add another row in the beginning for the envelope icon and mail, and adjust their class from `has-text-black` to `has-text-white` so they are visible on the black background.
 At the same time, need to remove all unnecesary `html` parts from the `showcase.html` file.